 - A 2" top margin is required.

-- A 1 1%'' left margin is required to allow for binding.
+- A $1 1\frac{1}{2}$ " left margin is required to allow for binding.

 - All of the text on the page is centered.

 - This page is counted, but not numbered.

 - Single space two or more line titles.

 - Title is in all capital letters.

 - Complete student name: First, Middle, and Last are required.

-2" top margin GENOMIC IDENTIFICATION OF INVASIVE SPECIES IN THE GREATER MISSOURI RIVER WATER SHED by
+GENOMIC IDENTIFICATION OF INVASIVE SPECIES IN THE GREATER MISSOURI RIVER WATER SHED

+THE GREATER WIISSOOKI RIVER WATER SHED

 (Title should be all caps and single spaced if longer than one line)

+by

 John Harvey Doe

 Associate of Science, Sitting Bull College, 2016

 Bachelor of Science, Sitting Bull College, 2018

 (Insert appropriate degree, university, and year of graduation)

 A Thesis

 (Insert appropriate type of document- dissertation or thesis)

 Submitted to the Graduate Faculty

 of

 Sitting Bull College

 in partial fulfillment of the requirements

 for the degree of

 Master of Science

 (Insert appropriate degree to be awarded)

 Fort Yates, North Dakota

 May

+2022

 (Insert month and year of actual graduation - May or December)

 (This page is counted, but not numbered)